 With a nor’easter coming into the area dropping snow, our offices were closed today.
-Almost feel like a little kid again wanting to go sledding.
+Almost felt like a little kid again wanting to go sledding.

 This morning the workbench is full of models that were sprayed with Dull Coat on Saturday.
 The weather was nice enough to paint in the garage.
 Go figure.